Piracy

 The waters between the Red Sea and the Indian Ocean, off the Somali coast and in the Strait of Malacca and Singapore have frequently been targeted by modern pirates armed with automatic firearms and occasionally explosive weaponry.
-They often use small motorboats to attack and board ships, a tactic that takes advantage of the small number of crew members on modern cargo vessels and transport ships.
+They often use small motorboats to attack and board ships, a tactic that exploits the limited crew sizes on modern cargo and transport vessels.
 The international community is facing many challenges in bringing modern pirates to justice, as these attacks often occur in international waters.
 Nations have used their naval forces to repel and pursue pirates, and some private vessels use armed security guards, high-pressure water cannons, or sound cannons to repel boarders, and use radar to avoid potential threats.

-Romanticised accounts of piracy during the Age of Sail have long been a part of Western pop culture.
+Romanticized accounts of piracy during the Age of Sail have long been a part of Western pop culture.
 The two-volume A General History of the Pyrates, published in London in 1724, is generally credited with bringing key piratical figures and a semi-accurate description of their milieu in the "Golden Age of Piracy" to the public's imagination.
 A General History inspired and informed many later fictional depictions of piracy, most notably the novels Treasure Island (1883) and Peter Pan (1911), both of which have been adapted and readapted for stage, film, television, and other media across over a century.
 More recently, pirates of the "golden age" were further stereotyped and popularized by the Pirates of the Caribbean film franchise, which began in 2003.

 Etymology

 The English word "pirate" is derived from the Latin pirata ("pirate, corsair, sea robber"), which comes from Greek πειρατής (peiratēs), "brigand", from πειράομαι (peiráomai), "I attempt", from πεῖρα (peîra), "attempt, experience".
 The meaning of the Greek word peiratēs literally is "anyone who attempts something".
-Over time it came to be used of anyone who engaged in robbery or brigandry on land or sea.
+Over time, it came to be used to describe anyone who committed robbery or brigandage on land or at sea.
 The term first appeared in English c.
 1300.
 Spelling did not become standardised until the eighteenth century, and spellings such as "pirrot", "pyrate" and "pyrat" occurred until this period.